LucyVers/LucyVers/README.md

 Hi, I'm Lucy Sonberg 👋
-Specializing in data governance meets AI development — because the best AI systems are those built on solid data foundations.
+Making AI systems GDPR-compliant by design—not as an afterthought.
-Currently seeking internship opportunities (Dec 2025 - Apr 2026) where I can contribute to AI infrastructure, data engineering, or governance initiatives.
+Seeking internship opportunities (Dec 2025 - Apr 2026) where I can contribute to AI infrastructure, data engineering, or governance initiatives.

 🎯 What I Focus On